This is the multi-page printable view of this section. Click here to print.

 Tag ListTag List

-• You can view the tag’s Key, Value information
+• Can check the tag’s Key and Value information

 • Up to 50 tags can be added per resource